AlexRosito67/QUAD7SHIFT/CONTRIBUTING.md

 This library was built with love, late nights, and the help of a few good friends.
 Treat it with the same respect.

-*Our daughter — made with pride.*

-*Alex Rosito & Iris — Valley Glen, Los Angeles, California*
+*Alex Rosito — Valley Glen, Los Angeles, California*